 Some groups and projects that evolved from QPIRG-Concordia’s working groups in the past include:

 Right to Move/La Voie Libre; Popular Film Series (evolved into Cinema Politica); Urgence Manif; Sustainable Concordia; Blood Sisters; Un Juste Café; Santropol Roulant; Concordia Recycling and Composting Committee; Vegan Lunch Program (became People’s Potato); Project Take Root (evolved into Frigo Vert); Action Rebut; ASEED (became Equiterre); and others!

 -> At any point, don’t hesitate to contact our Working Groups Coordinator with any questions: email@example.com or 514-848-7585

--> The deadline for Working Group applications is September 29, 2017 before 5pm.
+-> The deadline for Working Group applications is extended to FRIDAY, OCTOBER 6, before 6pm.
 Please send your application by e-mail to firstname.lastname@example.org